ulvilacinov/ResellerLoungeMe/README.md

 ## Things to do:

-- Add new environemnts on Azuer for Testing and Development.
+- Add new environments on Azure for Testing and Development.
-- Implemente unit tests for controller and adapter layers.
+- Implement unit tests for controller and adapter layers.
 - Implement integration tests.
+- Cache the airports and lounges with a day expire time